 At face value these seem like rather obvious areas to focus on with regards to wealth building, however in reality we find that the majority of us really struggle to transcend this into practice.
 Life gets in the way and unexpected circumstances arise that throw us off course.
 In this book, however, Collins makes an excellent attempt at explaining how small changes can make a big difference to your personal finances.
 He does this is a manner that is digestible for a range of readership, from the experienced investor right through to the beginner.

-Collins has a relaxed, conversational writing style that does very well not to engage the novice investor.
+Collins has a relaxed, conversational writing style that does very well not to disengage the novice investor.
 He highlights that paying off debts should be paramount in beginning your journey to wealth accumulation; if this means reducing expenditure on treating ourselves, then so be it for long-term benefit.
 Similarly, Jim outlines the importance of living below your means; not an impoverished existence by any means but being smarter with our disposable income by putting it into investments to let the beauty of compound interest take the work.
 Yes, you will need liquid assets to cover short-term expenditure or unexpected circumstances, but this shouldn’t be at the detriment of planning for your future.
 There are a couple of chapters that relate to Americans only, however he states beforehand to skip through the chapters that don’t relate to you.
 His investment suggestions relate to Index Funds, something which our clients will know we espouse here at Manse.
 He eloquently recalls personal snippets of his life where he himself tried to beat the market by actively investing, only to suffer the inevitable consequences that coincides with this strategy.
 Now he is trying to educate and inform others so that they don’t make the same mistake!

 The book seamlessly moves through the ‘wealth accumulation’ phase of peoples lives to the ‘wealth preservation’ stage as one gets older.
 Every chapter has something that can relate to all readers, regardless of what stage of life they may be at.